Parametric Exponential Linear Unit for Deep Convolutional Neural Networks: Experimentations

-We see from the curves in Figure~\ref{tab:imagenet-results} that the training regime has an interesting effect on the convergence of the networks.
-The performance of PELU is closer to the performance of ELU for regime \#2, while it is significantly better than ELU for regime \#2.
-We also see that the error rates of All-CNN and Overfeat with PELU increase by a small amount starting at epoch 44.
-Since ELU and ReLU do not have this error rate increase, this shows possible over-fitting for PELU.
-For regime \#2, the error rates decrease more steadily and monotonically.
-Although performing more experiments would improve our understanding, these results suggest that PELU could and should be trained with larger learning rates and decays for obtaining better performance improvements.
+As shown in Figure~\ref{tab:imagenet-results}, the training regimes have an interesting effect on the convergence of the networks.
+The performance of PELU is closer to the performance of ELU for regime \#2, but is significantly better than ELU for regime \#1.
+We also observe that the error rates of All-CNN and Overfeat with PELU increase by a small amount starting at epoch 44, but stay steady for ELU and ReLU.
+These results suggest that training regimes with larger learning rates and decays help PELU to obtain a better performance improvement.